alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 <h2 style="text-decoration: underline;">AuthSession</h2>

-I want some immutable object that encapsulates my entire authentication state.
+<i>I want some immutable object that encapsulates my entire authentication state.</i>

 This object is called the `AuthSession`.